 I had often wondered why my mum’s sister is called Moorie.
-Unusual Christian name for a woman I thought – or a man for that matter.
+Unusual Christian name for a woman I thought.
 Her actual full name is Joan Moore Pope and I discovered that numerous members of our family tree had the name Moore as one of their Christian names.

 There was occasional talk in the family about a family hero from the distant past.
 On further investigation I discovered his name was Sir John Moore.